23f3003322/round1test-8/README.md

 - Optional: append ?token=YOUR_GITHUB_TOKEN to the page URL to perform an authenticated request with the GitHub API.
   Example: https://<your-username>.github.io/?token=ghp_yourtoken

+New:
+- The page now displays Account Age in whole years next to the creation date.
+- A hidden live region with id "github-status" is included for screen readers to announce status messages.

 ## Main code and file explanations
 - index.html
   - The homepage HTML structure.
 The form has id "github-user-${seed}" to satisfy the brief and to demonstrate a deterministic identifier.
 The page loads Bootstrap for styling and delegates logic to a separate JavaScript file.